jgabaut/amboso/README.md

 This file contains user-defined tags for supported versions and fundamental CLI arguments you don't want to type again.

-Defined tags are terminated by a **mandatory** # character, which marks start of comment.
+Defined tags are terminated by a `#` character, which marks start of comment.

 You can define either git-mode tags or base-mode tags , each supported when running in the corresponding mode.

-Definition of a base-mode tag **must** start with a '?', like so
+Definition of a base-mode tag **must** start with a `?`, like so
 ```
 ?my_value=1# A nice comment
 ```
-The '?' character will not be a part of your tag name, it only marks base-mode tags when at the start of a tag name.
+The `?` character will not be a part of your tag name, it only marks base-mode tags when at the start of a tag name.

 ## Options and usage, hard failure

-I'll tell you that even the help option can fail, if you don't point this child to where your targets are and rely on naming your compliant folder "./bin/".
+I'll tell you that even the help option can fail, if you don't point this child to where your targets are and rely on naming your compliant folder `./bin/`.
 You have a bin/ directory in the repo to test this behaviour.

 You should rely on your `stego.lock` file to ensure you don't have to retype arguments you're 100% positive are correct, just to get the damn thing to build.